 Net cash used in operating activities totaled \$20.3 million in 2005 compared to \$20.7 million in 2004 and \$9.8 million in 2003.
 The decrease in net cash used in operating activities in 2005, despite the higher net loss, was primarily due to an \$8.7 million accrued loss from litigation as well as increases in accrued expenses and deferred revenue, offset by an increase in prepaid expenses, receivables and other current assets.
-The accrued loss from litigation represents an accrued interest.
+The accrued loss from litigation represents an accrual for the aggregate damages, attorneys' fees and costs awarded pursuant to the jury verdict against us plus accrued interest.
 The increase in accrued expenses during 2005 was primarily due to the increase in activity with external service providers.
 The increase in deferred revenue during 2005 was largely attributable to payments from our collaboration with Sepracor and an advance payment related to our agreement with SMRI.
 The increase in prepaid expenses, receivables and other current assets in 2005 was primarily due to the \$2.4 million in insurance proceeds which we may receive under our employment practices liability insurance policy in connection with our previously disclosed litigation.